 The first hilarious book in Adam's six-part series, this book follows galactic traveler Arthur Dent as he attempts to find a new home.
 He encounters an egomaniacal spaceman, a depressed robot, and one very large sperm whale.

 Nine interconnected short stories comprise I, Robot.
 Each tale is woven by Dr. Susan Calvin who tells her stories to a news reporter.
 The impact of Asimov's work is indelible.
 This piece of fiction dealt with positronic brains and the morality of Artificial Intelligence long before those debates became reality with technological advances.
 And no, the Will Smith movie of the same name is nothing like Asimov's collection.

 Frankenstein by Mary Shelley (74,880 words)

 Young scientist Victor Frankenstein longs to create a sapient creature using unorthodox methods.
 When his monster breaks free, the Creation terrorizes the village leaving several dead in its path.
-A lot of people dismiss or avoid this novel entirely because they either 1) were forced to read it in high school/college and hate being forced to read or 2) think they already know the story because of pop culture.
+A lot of people dismiss or avoid this novel entirely because of they either 1) were forced to read it in high school/college and hate being forced to read or 2) think they already know the story because of pop culture.
 But Shelley's original creature is nothing like the groaning, fumbling monster we know from old movies.
 It challenges our ideas of what constitutes a living being, especially in the realm of scientific experiments.